Marc Rosenberg (screenwriter)

-Marc Rosenberg is an American screenwriter and producer, with professional roots in Australia.
-Rosenberg currently splits his time between Los Angeles and Sydney, having taught screenwriting and film production in the U.S., India, Norway, China and Australia.
-Rosenberg has contributed to Film International Magazine and written a screenwriting guide, The Screenplay Tree: Story Structure Made Easy.
+Marc Rosenberg is an American screenwriter and producer with professional roots in Australia.
+He has taught screenwriting and film production in the U.S., India, Norway, China and Australia.
+Rosenberg has contributed to "Film International Magazine" and written a screenwriting guide, "The Screenplay Tree: Story Structure Made Easy."

-Rosenberg is currently Senior Teaching Fellow at Bond University.
+Rosenberg is currently a Senior Teaching Fellow at Bond University and has written his debut novel, "Kyd's Game", a fast-paced, contemporary, espionage thriller set mostly in Russia.
+"Kyd's Game" was released September 24, 2024.

 Early life

 He was raised in Houston, Texas, and graduated from the University of Texas at Austin with a degree in Government.
 Following graduation, he hitchhiked through Europe and Asia, settling for a brief time in London, where he worked as an estate agent.
 He later spent a year living on kibbutz in Israel, and then moved to Sydney, New South Wales, where he was accepted into the Writers-in-Residence program at the prestigious Australian Film Television and Radio School.
 There, he studied with fellow students Jane Campion, Alex Proyas, P.J.
 Hogan and Andrew Lesnie.